-The Audit Committee composition comprising 3 Directors where all the Committee members are Independent Directors and at least 1 member shall be a member of the Malaysian Institute of Accountants or possess such other qualifications and/or experience as approved by the Bursa Malaysia Securities Berhad ("Bursa Securities").
+The chairman of the Audit Committee member is a Chartered Accountant of the Malaysian Institute of Accountants and a Fellow Member of The Association of Chartered Certified Accountants and possess such qualifications and experience as approved by the Bursa Malaysia Securities Berhad ("Bursa Securities").

-To be in line with the Malaysian Code on Corporate Governance, the Chairman of Audit Committee is not chairman of the Board.
+To be in line with the Malaysian Code on Corporate Governance, the chairman of Audit Committee is not chairman of the Board.
+The Chairman of the Board is not a member of the Audit Committee.

-As at the date of this Annual Report, the Audit Committee comprises three (3) Directors as follows:-
+As at the date of this Annual Report, the Audit Committee comprises three (3) Directors as follows: